xiaofuhu/lsm-image-matching/README.md

 ```
 python main.py
 ```
+Close opened images as it runs.
 The result is saved as "DONT_TOUCH_ME.png"

 ## Results
 As is shown in Fig. 1, the distorted image (mid-left) was 10 pixels left and 15 pixels up compared to the original image (top-left).
 Lost areas are filled with edge pixels.
 After running 10 iterations of our LSM process on the distorted image, we obtained the corrected output (bottom-left).
 Comparing the original-distorted overlay (top-right) and the original-corrected overlay (bottom-right), we observed that LSM is effective in aligning similar images.